jacklowrie/piazza-bot/README.md

 into "Features"->"Oauth & Permissions", and note the Bot User OAuth Token.

 ### Host the app (3-5 min)
-The easy way is to run `./install.sh`, which is a script in this repo that automates steps 2-4 below. **make sure python3 is installed on your system before running**.

 1. _Clone this repo._ This is the easiest way to handle updates, since you can just pull from `main` and restart the app whenever there's an update.
 Alternatively, if you need to modify the app for your workspace, fork instead.
 2. _Install dependencies._ Set up a virtual environment, and install the required modules from `requirements.txt`.
+There's an install script `install.sh` which contains the commands you'll need to run.
+Either run each command individually, or try running the script **make sure python3 is installed on your systembefore running**.
 3. _Add tokens._ create a `.env` file from `.env-sample` and add the corresponding tokens you noted when registering the app.
 4. _Add Course ID._ Go to your course's dashboard (if you're viewing a question,